Job Offer Letter

 Selecting H-1B Dates

+As part of the H-1B application process, employing departments will be asked to prepare an H-1B support letter with requested start and end dates for the H-1B status.
 The H-1B petition requires the employer to select a start and end date for the H-1B status.
 The start date must be a future date which allows for the processing time required to prepare the petition.
 The end date can be no more than three years from the requested start date (for example: July 1, 2019 – June 30, 2022).
 Sometimes the dates of the job appointment do not match the requested H-1B dates (for example, when the employee has already begun the job with another visa status).

 Departments may wish to obtain the H-1B approval for as long a timeframe as possible to avoid paying the costs associated with annual H-1B renewals, if the position is expected to continue.
 This must be weighed against the possibility that the employee will not perform satisfactorily or the funding for the position will not continue.
 In such cases, the contract language is intended to protect the University from contract claims by employees who might claim they are guaranteed employment for the length of the H-1B approval.